HFS FAQ

 The usual reason that files are not visible in the restore window is that they are inactive; the default is for the backup client software only to show active files.
 For an explanation of active/inactive files, see 7.5.
 What are active and inactive files?.
 To view both active and inactive files, click on View > View Active/Inactive Files.

-If viewing inactive files does not help, and your machine is a Mac, please see our knowledgebase article KBMAC01 - Files expected to be available for restore by Spectrum Protect for Mac are not listed.
+If viewing inactive files does not help, and your machine is a Mac, please see our knowledgebase article KBMAC01 - Files expected to be available for restore by Storage Protect for Mac are not listed.

 My machine has crashed - can I perform a system restore?